Getting connected is the first thing you will need to do to stay in contact with friends and family in Australia and

 Data does not include texting (SMS), voice calls, listening to voice messages, or taking photos.

 Here are a few examples of data use and how many megabytes (MB) they use up:

 - Watching a one-minute video online (about 5 MB)

 - Downloading a TV program (about 350 MB)

 - A one-hour Skype video chat (about 170 MB)

-For data, it’s often cheaper to use your mobile phone with wi-fi than to access the internet on your mobile network (using mobilesuch as 3G or 4G).
+For data, it’s often cheaper to use your mobile phone with wi-fi than to access the internet on your mobile network (using mobilesuch as 4G).
 That’s because data charges using a mobile network are usually higher than for other forms of internet connection, such as your home broadband.

 Find the closest Free Wi-Fi Spots in your City.